PrestaShop/docs/src/content/1.7/development/database/db.md

 As the method deals with raw SQL requests, the `_DB_PREFIX_` must be used.

-The result is an associative array, containing an array for each row.
+The result is an array of associative arrays, containing an array for each row.
+It should only be used for read only queries: SELECT, SHOW, etc.

 ### Execute a raw SQL request (SELECT only) and get the first row